etaaa/httpez/README.md

 ## Features
 - Drop-in replacement for `http.Client`
 - Global headers applied to all requests.
+- Fluent API for building clients and requests with a clean, chainable interface.
+- Convenient response helpers: Use methods like `AsBytes` and `AsJSON` to easily fetch response bodies.
 - Extensible middleware system for request and response logic.
-- Convenient `*AndReadBody` helpers for quickly fetching response bodies.
-- Fluent API for building clients and requests

 ## Installation